-Math Self Assessment for Fish, Wildlife & Recreation and Forestry and Natural Area ManagementWhen you take the Forestry and Natural Area Management or the Fish, Wildlife and Recreation Technology programs at BCIT, you will be required to take both a mathematics and a statistics course, plus other technology courses such as measurement, photo and map interpretation and engineering in which you will need to apply your mathematical skills.
+Math Self Assessment for Fish, Wildlife & Recreation and Forest and Natural Areas ManagementWhen you take the Forest and Natural Areas Management or the Fish, Wildlife and Recreation Technology programs at BCIT, you will be required to take both a mathematics and a statistics course, plus other technology courses such as measurement, photo and map interpretation and engineering in which you will need to apply your mathematical skills.
 You will be using algebra, trigonometry and geometry that you have already learned in high school to do practical problems in your field.

 Although the instructor will briefly review the mathematics fundamentals (see below), it will be assumed that you are familiar with these concepts before you arrive for our first semester.